rnreekez/SlackJiraIntegration/README.md

     git push heroku master

 ## Creating a new Outgoing Hook on Jira
 Webhooks on Jira works globaly.
-You most likely will want to setup this on a per-project basis if your Jira activity is pretty high to avoid, otherwise you can add a single webhook for all your projects.
+You most likely will want to setup this on a per-project basis if your Jira activity is too high, otherwise you can add a single webhook for all your projects.

  1. Go to Administration > Advanced > Webhooks
  2. Click on "Create a Webhook" over the top-left corner of the screen
- 3. Select the "Issue Update" event
+ 3. Select the "Issue Update" and "Issue Created" events
  4. Insert your application URL.
 The receiving endpoint is at `/api/jira`, so if your application is being served from `my-domain.com` it would look like `http://my-domain.com/api/jira`.
  5. (Optional) Add a JQL for your project like `project = "My Project"`